 |Mary Brooks was giddy, but Mac wasn't buying it.|

-God gave us a beautiful, early, eager-to-be-here baby.
-His time in the NICU is another story, but I'm so thankful for the perfect timing of Chapman's birth, even if it didn't seem that way to me at the time.
+God gave us a beautiful, eager-to-be-here baby.
+His time in the NICU is another story, but I'm grateful for the perfect timing of Chapman's birth, even if it didn't seem that way to me at the time.

-Seven-plus months later and it still twists my stomach to think about sending my sweet boy away.
-A half-effective (but better than nothing!) epidural left one side of me numb for hours, and it delayed our first real NICU catch-up and snuggle session.
+Seven-plus months later, it still twists my stomach to think about sending my sweet newborn away.
+A half-effective (but better than nothing!) epidural left one side of me numb for hours, which delayed our first NICU catch-up and snuggle session.

 |Gussied up in my best robe for my first date with Chappers.|